The River - Both sides of the story

 No. I know what I like..... and I play it.

-Tell us a few things about some of your plans for the short- or the long-term future.
-I hope to see you in Greece someday (we will be definitely in touch with you about that!).
+us a few things about some of your plans for the short- or the

 As I told you before, I'm working on the live show and I really hope to be there with all the music lovers who would want to be part of it.